RadioShack: Flavoradio

-The longest-running product for Radio Shack was the AM-only Realistic Flavoradio, sold from 1972 to 2000, 28 years in three designs.
+The longest-running product for Radio Shack was the AM-only Realistic Flavoradio, sold from 1972 to 2000, 28 good years in three designs.
 This also made the Flavoradio the longest production run in radio history.
 It was originally released in five colors in the 1972 catalog: vanilla, chocolate, strawberry, avocado, and plum.
 For 1973, vanilla and chocolate were dropped (and thus are rare today) and replaced by lemon and orange.
 At some point two-tone models with white backs were offered but never appeared in catalogs; these are extremely rare today.

 The original design had five transistors (model 166).
 A sixth was added in 1980 (model 166a).
 The case was redesigned for 1987, making it taller and thinner, and it came in red, blue, and black.
 The final model, 201a, came in 1996 and was designed around an integrated circuit.
 They were first made in Korea then Hong Kong and finally the Philippines.
 The Flavoradio carried the Realistic name until about 1996, when it switched to "Radio Shack", then finally "Optimus".
 When the Flavoradio was dropped from the catalog in 2001, it was the last AM-only radio on the market.